 - The IPA plans often have many participating physicians and hospitals, but rarely a majority of those in the community, and rarely prestigious facilities in other states, such as the Lombardi Center or Mayo Clinic.
 In contrast, the preferred provider panels offered by the national plans are generally far broader and cover many facilities around the country.

 - The group plans require you to go to one of their office locations except in emergencies.
 Some group plans have only a few locations.
 They limit your choice of doctor even further: to those who work for the plan.
 You will have to give up your existing doctors when you join a group plan.
-In contrast, IPA plans use doctors in private practice and your physician may well participate in one or more IPA HMOs.

 - Both types of plans impose barriers to obtaining care as rapidly as you might like, such as waits for the next available appointment for non-urgent visits or, rarely nowadays, obtaining the approval of a gatekeeper primary care physician to see a specialist.

 Some features that you may or may not like are: